 Part of the research project will involve presentations of spirituals in recital and lectures or other related events.

-Ms. Jones has been selected to present the lecture-recital, “Use of Dialect in the Solo Performance of Negro Spirituals,” during the REAP National Conference on the Spirituals at the University of Denver.
-The conference will be held June 13-15, 2013.
+- Presented the lecture-recital, "Use of Dialect in the Solo Performance of Negro Spirituals," during the REAP National Conference on the Spirituals at the University of Denver.
+The conference was held June 13-15, 2013.
 For more information visit http://spiritualsproject.org/reap-conference/.

 Additional upcoming performances, lectures and other presentations will be announced here as details are confirmed.